Riehle.net

 Operations

 Ray and Eleanor Riehle established the foundation in November 1976 as a lay Catholic initiative focused on promoting prayer, devotion, and spiritual education.
 Their work was rooted in personal commitment rather than institutional affiliation, and much of the foundation’s activity was carried out from their home.
-The Foundation functioned primarily as a small religious publishing and distribution ministry.
+The Foundation functioned primarily as a small religious publishing and distribution ministry with distribution largely handled through mail order.
 Its work included:

 • Publishing and distributing Catholic devotional books and pamphlets